-If it is preferable for Hub staff freelancers to find the posting, it can be set to limited visibility.
+If Hubstaff freelancers should find the posting, it can be set to limited visibility.

-On freelancer, a standard job posting is free with advanced opportunities that require a fee.
+On freelancer, a standard job posting is free with excellent opportunities that require a fee.

 Media Bistro is used by well know companies that include NBC Universal, Bloomberg, Visit Britain and the New York Post.